 Muriquis are the largest primates in South America.

 The Tupi Indians named the Muriquis.

-Giant Armadillos are considered endangered species in the United States.
+- Giant Armadillos are considered an endangered species in the United States.

 The word inunguis (part of the Amazonian Manatee’s scientific name) means no nails.
 This group is the only one that doesn’t sport nails on its flippers.

-Mining and agricultural development threaten the Three Banded Armadillo’s existence.
+- Mining and agricultural development threaten Three-Banded Armadillo’s existence.

 The Brazilian Arboreal Mouse is missing its claw from both the big and little toes of its hind foot.

 The South American Giant Rat has never been captured in a trap?
 It may be due to its large size.